Crowbar - lever

 - Shear friction

-How much force must we apply to a box weighing 300 kg to move it uniformly along a horizontal floor if the coefficient of shear friction between the box's edge and the floor is 0.5?
+How much force must be applied to a box weighing 300 kg to move it at a constant speed along a horizontal floor, if the coefficient of sliding friction between the box and the floor is 0.5? - Hydraulic jack

 A working load weighing 50 kg is placed on the wheel at a distance of 50 cm from the axis of rotation.
 Calculate the force required to lift the wheel.
 Hansel lifts the wheel at a distance of 1.5 meters from the axis of rotation.
 The weight of the wheel is